echayes22/echayes22/README.md

 ---------------------------------

 After the completion of my bachelors in Computer Information Systems included with a minor in Computer Science from the University of
- Valdosta State, I developed/expanded my knowledge of Computer Science related topics.
+ Valdosta State, I took time to delve deeper into the numerous Computer Science related topics.
+Ultimately finding passion in my work alongside the Software Engineering role, as well as, IT Consulting which I plan to evolve more into a Cyber Security path.

  Both, my personal projects and my team related projects helped to reinforce the knowledge I use in everyday practice while developing my projects.
-Courses, most notably, Algorithms, Data Structures, Software Engineering and Web Developer helped to reinforce what ive gained after studying the versatile field such as Computer Science.
+The most notable courses that I have taken included, Algorithms, Operating Systems, Unix, Data Structures, Software Engineering and Web Developement.

 * 🌍  I'm based in the United States, including availability for remote offers
 * ✉️  You can contact me at [ecthayes@gmail.com](mailto:ecthayes@gmail.com) or my LinkedIn at https://www.linkedin.com/in/edward-hayes-iii-1905b1217/